salieri11/concord-bft/performance/scripts/network-latency/README.md

 ### Output

-Under the current directory, stats.json is created.
-The TSV output, sorted by rtt_avg is shown in the CLI itself.
+PING stats are saved in *stats.json* file.
+Refer [./show-stats.txt](sample-output/show-stats.txt) TSV output, sorted by *rtt_avg* is shown in the CLI itself.